maahumkhn/SelfSup6DoFPose/README.md

 ## Files and Folders Information
 The repository contains the following files and folders:
-- LINEMOD/data/05 — Folder containing LINEMOD data for object 5, the can.
-  - LINEMOD/data/05/bb_rgb — Output of preprocessing.py file, contains 224x224 bounding-box centered images of the can
-  - LINEMOD/data/05/cropped — Output of the previously written preprocessing.py (code not in repository, I overwrote it) that contains the resized 224x224 bounding boxes of the object
-  - LINEMOD/data/05/rgb — The full RGB images
-  - LINEMOD/data/05/mask — Masks of the object, used in preprocessing.py to obtain bounding boxes
 - results/models — Contains the model paths I created at the time of this upload (March 31, 2025)
 - results/loss — Contains loss plots I had created thus far at the time of this upload
 - commands.txt — Contains default commands to type into Terminal to run the preprocessing.py, train_ss.py, train_pose.py, and test.py files